In this episode, we speak with Master Chef Daryl Shular, founder and CEO of Daryl Shular Hospitality Group.

 You think about the best institutions in the world, like Johns Hopkins, Emery University: those are higher educational institutions, but they are at the cutting edge of modern medicine and technology.
 So why can’t hospitality and hospitality education be at the forefront again?
 And I say the word “again,” because at one point, we were.
 So I created a platform where these students are in a real-world environment, their face forward in front of guests and they have to know what it feels like to have skin in the game.

-Because, Kirk, you know just like I know, we used to have students standing around a table and they would spend all day cutting vegetables, and the vegetables would into a [Lexan?
-[00:25:21] or a container and it would go in the cooler, and you’d call it a day.
+Because, Kirk, you know just like I know, we used to have students standing around a table and they would spend all day cutting vegetables, and the vegetables would be put into a lexan or a container and it would go in the cooler, and you’d call it a day.
 How is that really setting you up for success in this day and age when so much pressure is placed on cooks post-pandemic?
 We want our students to go out in the industry and be Day One ready.
 So the restaurant, Farmed Kitchen & Bar, is just a playground for our students to come in, exercise those principles, learn a la carte, learn how to manage the front of the house, the bar, the whole nine, and really get that full Day One experience and maximize their time on campus so that when they do go out into the industry, like I said before, they’re Day One ready.

 Then the second thing about this operation is that we’re also teaching the business part of what school should be teaching.
 Because in culinary school, you kind of learn basic food costs.
 You learn your measurements, you learn your conversions, and things like that.
 But do you really know how to build a business plan?
 Do you really know how to read financials the right way?
 Do you really know how to negotiate with your landlord?
 Do you know what to look for as far as paying your taxes?
 Do you know how to communicate with your local municipalities to look at what subsidies are out there to help you launch your business?
 How to negotiate and meet with vendors and things like that?
 We give our students an opportunity to really see how it is, to really be entrepreneurs and business owners.